PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/03 - Events.md

 <button id="bt" onclick="alert('hello world!');">click</button>
 ```

-A much better way is to assign the event attribute as a function in your script tag.
+A better way is to assign the event attribute as a function in your script tag.

 ```html
 <button id="bt">click</button>